federicoviscomi/integrator-ngx-json-schema/README.md

 #### Loading external assets required by a framework

-Most Web layout framework libraries (including both Bootstrap and Material Design) need additional external JavaScript and/or CSS assets loaded in order to work properly.
+Most Web layout framework libraries (including Bootstrap) need additional external JavaScript and/or CSS assets loaded in order to work properly.
 The best practice is to load these assets separately in your site, before calling Angular JSON Schema Form.
-(For the included libraries, follow these links for more information about how to do this: [Bootstrap](http://getbootstrap.com/getting-started/) and [Material Design](https://github.com/angular/material2/blob/master/GETTING_STARTED.md).)
+(For the included libraries, follow these links for more information about how to do this: [Bootstrap](http://getbootstrap.com/getting-started/).)

 Alternately, during development, you may find it helpful to let Angular JSON Schema Form load these resources for you (as wed did in the 'Basic use' example, above), which you can do in several ways: